|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 5: Chiang Rai

 This morning we have a picturesque drive high up above the Mae (River) Ping.
-We visit the Chiang Dao, famous for its elephant camp and elephant show.
-We will have a stop at Hmong market for traditional hil tribe handcrafts.
-After lunch we tour the Padaung Village Yapa and see the remarkable Long Neck Karen tribe.
-Upon arrival in Santikhiri we will visit the Chinese Martyr Museum where we will learn about the Chinese community, descendants of Kuomintang forces.
-En route to our hotel we will tour the Mae Chan Winery and the tea factory.
-Overnight Chiang Rai.
+We visit the Chiang Dao, famous for its elephant camp.
+We will have a stop at Hmong market for traditional hilltribe handcrafts.
+After lunch, we tour the Padaung Village Yapa and see the remarkable Long Neck Karen tribe.
+Upon arrival in Santikhiri, we will visit the Chinese Martyr Museum where we will learn about the Chinese community, descendants of Kuomintang forces.
+Enroute to our hotel, we will tour the Mae Chan Winery and the tea factory.
+Overnight in Chiang Rai.

 Day 6: The Golden Triangle